World Trade Week Southern California Timeline

 1961

-This special magazine issue details the history of the Port of Long Beach's first 50 years and celebrates the growth of numerous new piers.
-It details future building plans to expand, such as Pier J.
+This special magazine issue details the first 50 years of the Port of Long Beach and celebrates the growth of numerous new piers.
+It also outlines future expansion plans, including the development of Pier J.

 LAX Theme Building Construction

-In 1961, LAX’s now‑iconic Theme Building rose into the Jet Age with its dramatic parabolic arches—900 tons of steel forming a futuristic “flying saucer” at the airport’s center.
+In 1961, LAX’s now-iconic Theme Building rose into the Jet Age with its dramatic parabolic arches and 900 tons of steel forming a futuristic “flying saucer” at the airport’s center.
+The structure was designed by Pereira & Luckman and was later renovated in the 1990s by Walt Disney Imagineering to include a working restaurant.

 1976

-By the 1970s, the rise of containerization was transforming global trade—and Southern California’s ports were at the center of it.
-As container shipping rapidly expanded, the Los Angeles–Long Beach port complex moved toward the high‑volume era that would eventually reach over 9.7 million TEUs annually in later decades, cementing the region’s role as a powerhouse gateway for U.S.–Asia commerce.
+By the 1970s, the rise of containerization was transforming global trade, and Southern California’s ports were at the center of it.
+As container shipping rapidly expanded, the Los Angeles–Long Beach port complex moved into the high‑volume era that would eventually surpass 9.7 million TEUs annually in later decades, cementing the region’s role as a powerhouse gateway for U.S.–Asia commerce.

 1984